 (b-2) The presumption established under Subsection (b-1) does not apply to a business or other commercial entity or a government agency that is engaged in a business activity or governmental function that does not violate a penal law of this state.

-The “or effective consent” in subsection (b)(1) was added by the state legislature effective as of September 1, 2019.[2]
+The “or effective consent” in subsection (b)(1) was added by the Texas legislature effective as of September 1, 2019.[2]

-How can I be charged with Fraudulent Use or Possession of Identifying Information?
+How can I be charged with a Fraudulent Use or Possession of Identifying Information offense in Texas?

 In addition, the it is presumed that you intended to cause harm if the you possessed identifying information of three or more different people.[3]
 Presumptions are not the same things as conclusions, however.
 Presumptions are always rebuttable.

-What is the punishment for Fraudulent Use or Possession of Identifying Information?
+What is the penalty for a Texas Fraudulent Use or Possession of Identifying Information offense?

 If the number of items obtained or used is 5 or less, then a conviction for Fraudulent Use or Possession of Identifying Information is punished as a State Jail Felony,[4] with a maximum possible fine under Texas state law of up to $10,000 and jail time of up to two years.